About The Sunday Letters Journal

 People

-I am a work & organisational psychologist in private practice, recovering entrepreneur, and peer-reviewed author writing about daily work and our relationship with it.
+I am a work & organisational psychologist in private practice, recovering entrepreneur, and peer-reviewed author writing about daily work within the Capitalist system.
+I kick with my Left.